-- Bully sticks are very low in carbohydrates, because they are primarily protein.
-Because of this, bully sticks do not cause tartar build-up.
+- Bully sticks are very low in carbohydrates because they are primarily protein.
+Because of this, sticks do not cause tartar build-up.

-- Bull sticks are low in fat.
-Combined with the high-protein content, this makes them an ideal treat for overweight dogs.
+- Bully sticks are low in fat.
+Combined with the high protein content, this makes them an ideal treat for overweight dogs.

-- Bully sticks are one of the most popular and safest treats available on the market.
+- Bully sticks are one of the most popular and safest dog treats available on the market.

 - Even young puppies, which are advised not to chew rawhides, can chew bully sticks.*

-Are Bully Sticks a Good Chew for My Dog?
+Are Bully Sticks a Good Chew for Dogs?

-Bully Sticks are a good chew for your dog if:
+Bully Sticks or bull pizzle are a good chew for your dog if:

-- Your dog is underweight or overweight, or wants to maintain their current healthy weight.
+- Your dog is underweight or overweight or wants to maintain its current healthy weight.
 High in protein, bull sticks support muscle development and maintenance, as well as healthy weight loss.

 - You are looking for a quality chew, not just the cheapest chew you can buy.

-- Your dog has no beef sensitivities or allergies. (see Beef-free Bully Sticks)
+- Your dog has no beef bully stick sensitivities or allergies. (see Beef-free Bully Sticks)